Flat Back Stitch Patterns| Simplify, Strengthen, Shine.

 Insert your needle at the edge of the fabric

 Push back the needle through the other piece of shape.
+These steps make the flat back stitching perfect.

 Push back the needle through the other piece of shape